Skip to main content

 History of LIPS

-It all started in February 2018 when I've written the first version of Lisp interpreter.
+It all started in February 2018 when I've written the first version of a Lisp interpreter.
 You can still see the code on CodePen.
 Then I moved the development to GitHub and named the project LIPS.
 The first release (version 0.2.0) is marked as Mar 2018.

 At the beginning it was Lisp based on Scheme, but at one point after version 0.20.1 dated as Jul 1, 2020, I've started adding features on devel branch and decided that I want a full Scheme implementation.
 But it turns out that there were way too many breaking changes to release the next version.
-So I decided that I will release it as beta-1.0.
-Since then, LIPS keep introducing new Beta versions.
+So I decided that I will release it as 1.0-beta.
+Since then, LIPS keeps introducing new Beta versions.
 You can see the latest release on GitHub.

 Future of LIPS